mrofiqfdilah/mrofiqfdilah/README.md

     </head>
     <body>
         <about>
             Software engineer with 2+ years of professional experience delivering software solutions for both international and national clients.

-            Pursuing a degree in Informatics Engineering with a strong commitment to deepening knowledge in technology, while also exploring research in robotics.
+            Currently pursuing a degree in Informatics Engineering, with a strong commitment to expanding expertise in technology and an interest in robotics research.
         </about>

         <skills>